Exam Tips7 min read

 The Reality of the RES Exam Pass Rate in Singapore

 TL;DR: The RES exam pass rate typically hovers between 40% and 50% for first-time candidates, making it one of the more challenging professional certifications in Singapore.
-To pass, you must achieve a high competency threshold of 75% across two papers that test both legal theory and practical application.
+To pass, you must achieve a high competency threshold of the official passing mark of 60 for each paper across two papers that test both legal theory and practical application.

-While the Council for Estate Agencies (CEA) does not always publish monthly success rates, industry data and the CEA Annual Report suggest that the RES exam pass rate reflects a rigorous standard intended to maintain professional quality.
-As of 2026, there are over 33,000 registered property agents in Singapore, a number that remains stable due to the "gatekeeping" nature of the exam.
-The RES exam difficulty is often compared to professional legal or accounting papers because it requires a 75% score—or 60 out of 80 correct answers—to pass.
+While the Council for Estate Agencies (CEA) does not always publish monthly success rates, industry data and the CEA suggest that the RES exam pass rate reflects a rigorous standard intended to maintain professional quality.
+As of 2026, Singapore has a regulated real estate agency sector, a number that remains stable due to the "gatekeeping" nature of the exam.
+The RES exam difficulty is often compared to professional legal or accounting papers because it requires a passing mark of 60 for each paper—or 60 marks for each paper correct answers—to pass.
 This is significantly higher than the standard 50% passing mark found in many academic settings.

-The RES exam pass rate in Singapore is approximately 45% according to recent industry estimates, meaning fewer than half of candidates pass both papers on their first attempt.
-Success requires mastering 13 complex topics and achieving a 75% score, which ensures only highly competent individuals enter the real estate industry.
+The RES exam is challenging because the syllabus spans 13 topics and candidates must pass both papers.
+Success requires mastering 13 complex topics and achieving a passing mark of 60 for each paper, which ensures only highly competent individuals enter the real estate industry.

 Understanding the RES Exam Difficulty: Paper 1 vs. Paper 2

 To understand how hard the RES exam is, one must look at the breadth of the syllabus.
 The exam is split into two papers, each consisting of 40 Multiple Choice Questions (MCQs) to be completed in 2.5 hours.
-In 2026, the registration fee for these papers is S$408.55 (inclusive of GST).
+In 2026, the registration fee for these papers is S$512.30 (inclusive of GST) for a full sitting.

 Paper 1 covers the legal bedrock of Singapore real estate, including the Land Titles Act and the Law of Tort.
 Candidates often struggle here because the questions are not just about memorization but applying legal principles to complex scenarios.
 Paper 2 focuses on the Estate Agents Act and specific HDB Resale Procedures.
 While Paper 2 is more practical, the inclusion of calculation-heavy topics like Stamp Duties and CPF usage adds a layer of technical difficulty.

-The RES exam difficulty stems from its comprehensive syllabus covering 13 distinct topics and a high 75% passing threshold.
+The RES exam difficulty stems from its comprehensive syllabus covering 13 distinct topics and a high passing mark of 60 for each paper.
 Candidates must navigate complex legal frameworks in Paper 1 and intricate financial calculations in Paper 2, requiring a deep understanding of Singapore’s real estate laws and HDB policies to succeed.

 Why the RES Exam First Attempt Pass Rate is Lower Than Expected